What can I expect when I come to St. John's?

 How do I know what to say and do?

-There are printed service bulletins for you to pick up when you come into the church.
-The bulletins have most (but not all) of the service printed in them.
+There are printed service bulletins for you to pick up when you come into the church that contain the complete worship service.
+Hymns are listed if not included in the bulletins and can be found in either the blue or red hymnal in each pew.
 If you have any questions or need guidance, there are always a few greeters in the church who are willing to help!

 Where can I park?

-Parking is available on Sunday mornings on Teft Avenue outside the church, and in the parking lot of FLACRA, which is located across the street from the church.
+Parking is available on Sunday mornings on Main Street and Teft Avenue by the church, and in the parking lot of FLACRA, which is located across the street from the church.

 What should I wear?